2020 AFC U-16 Championship Qualifiers: India put five past Turkmenistan | Goal.com

 2020 AFC U-16 Championship Qualifiers: India put five past Turkmenistan

-India began with their 2020 AFC (Asian Football Confederation) U-16 Championship Qualification campaign with a 5-0 win over Turkmenistan at the Transportation Institute Stadium in Tashkent, Uzbekistan, on Wednesday.
+India began their 2020 AFC (Asian Football Confederation) U-16 Championship Qualification campaign with a thumping 5-0 win over Turkmenistan at the Transportation Institute Stadium in Tashkent, Uzbekistan, on Wednesday.

-It took 24 minutes for the Indians to open their account through Paul's finish from close range off the rebound of the Turkmenistan goalkeeper's save against Sridarth's shot at goal.
+It took 24 minutes for the Indians to open their account through Paul's finish from close range after the rebound off the Turkmenistan goalkeeper's save against Sridarth's shot fell at his feet.

 Moving towards half-time, Sridarth doubled the lead with an opportunistic strike from inside the box after Taison Singh had done the hard work to get the ball in the area.

-Crossing sides, in less than 10 minutes, Paul set up Taison within the penalty area and the latter blasted it at the back of the net while Himanshu added another in the 88th minute.
+Crossing sides, in less than 10 minutes, Paul set up Taison within the penalty area and the latter blasted it into the back of the net to triple India's advantage.
+Himanshu added another in the 88th minute to add to the visitors' dominance.

-Sridarth completed his contribution in the match with an exquisite finish in injury time as he completed his brace.
+Sridarth completed a fine display in the game with an exquisite finish in injury time to bring up his brace.

-India came into the qualifiers on the back of stringent preparations in and outside India that included winning the 2019 SAFF (South Asian Football Federation) U-15 Championship at home besides trips to Italy, Thailand and Turkey.
+India came into the qualifiers on the back of stringent preparations both home and away that included winning the 2019 SAFF (South Asian Football Federation) U-15 Championship at home besides trips to Italy, Thailand and Turkey.

 The Blue Colts' last appearance in the AFC U-16 Championship finals was in 2018 when they finished as quaterfinalists under the same coach.